 A few other highlights for me are: they will work with a doctor you are already seeing if you want additional support, but aren’t ready to make a complete switch and you have access to your Oshi team via chat so you never are without a line of support.
 Another important call out is that they partner with many insurance companies that will cover your care through Oshi.

 On an individual level, Oshi Health is changing the game for patients.
 They are breaking down barriers of accessibility when it comes to GI care.
 They are empowering patients by treating them as a whole person, not just patients.
 This is also revolutionary for our healthcare system in general.
 It is rare that there is so much collaboration between different providers despite how much of a positive impact it could make.
 Oshi Health has designed a model that flips that statement on its head and is challenging what we currently accept as the status quo.
 You can listen to my conversation with Michael Currier from Oshi Health on this week’s episode of Crohnically Mom.
-He explains more about the benefits of integrative care, how Oshi is creating more accessible GI care, and how their model gets patients better.
-One of my favorite sessions at DDW focused on pediatric IBD.
-This is a topic that is near and dear to my heart as members of my family have been diagnosed with IBD in childhood and I know my own children are at a greater risk.
-Nisha Thacker, an Accredited Practicing Dietician at Sydney Children’s Hospitals Network in Australia, presented her team’s findings, which provided some very valuable insight into pediatric IBD risk factors, but also left me with some questions.
-I am going to share some slides with key takeaways I gained from the presentation and share my thoughts on the findings from the perspective of a patient and a mom.
-A few background pieces of information that were shared prior to reviewing the findings were:
+He explains more about the benefits of integrative care, how Oshi is creating more accessible GI care, and how their model gets patients better. |

 Blonde babe.